Best Free Screen Recorder Software No Watermark 2026

 2. ShareX — Best for Power Users (Windows Only)

 ShareX is an open-source screen recording and screenshot tool that packs an astonishing number of features into a completely free package.
-Like OBS, it has no watermark, no time limits, and no hidden paywalls.
+Like OBS, it has no watermark, no time limits, and absolutely no hidden paywalls.

 Key specs: